 3. The solid waste company must prepare and distribute calendars of collection dates to all customers.
 The calendar must list the solid waste company's phone number and the WUTC's consumer affairs toll free phone number.

-4. The solid waste company will not distribute any promotional or educational materials to the customer without prior review and approval of the materials by the division.
+4. The solid waste company will coordinate the review and approval of promotional or educational materials with the Division prior to distribution to the customer.
 (Ord.
+2023-008, 2023; Ord.
 2022-017, 2022)

 8.21.080 Reporting requirements.